Naveen-807/OnlyTeens/README.md

 ## Hackathon Summary

-If you need a short explanation for the submission form, use this:

 > OnlyTeens is a guided crypto finance app for teens on Flow.
 Guardians set safe limits, Clawrence explains each action, Zama evaluates private household policy, Lit bounds delegated execution, ERC-8004 publishes the agent as a receipted identity, and Storacha stores proof for every important action.

 ## Why This Is Fresh Code